FRC2834/blackhawks-scouting/docs/widgets.md

 ## Overview

 Black Hawks Scouting provides numerous widgets as well as a [layout system](grid.md), allowing you to create flexible and intuitive user interfaces for your scouting forms.
+View the [example configuration](https://frc2834.github.io/blackhawks-scouting/#/form?name=example) to see each widget as they appear in the app.

 A widget's type, size, and position are specified in its [JSON object](config.md#widget-objects).